TRIGEMINAL NEURALGIA

 The most common cause of trigeminal neuralgia is vascular compression, where an artery or vein presses on the trigeminal nerve, leading to abnormal nerve signaling.
 Other potential causes include:

-• Brain Imaging – In individuals with MS, the protective covering of the trigeminal nerve (myelin) can become damaged, leading to nerve dysfunction and the development of trigeminal neuralgia.
+• Multiple Sclerosis (MS)- In MS, the protective myelin sheath around the trigeminal nerve can be damaged, disrupting nerve signaling and leading to trigeminal neuralgia.

 • Nerve Injury-Trauma or injury to the face or head can damage the trigeminal nerve, potentially leading to the development of trigeminal neuralgia.